openstack/cloudkitty/doc/source/admin/rating/hashmap.rst

 (only one level apply at a time).

-For project 2d5b39657dc542d4b2a14b685335304e only, you'll get a 3% discount instead of 2% when the size goes past 50GB and the same %5 discount it it goes further.
+For project 2d5b39657dc542d4b2a14b685335304e only, you'll get a 3% discount instead of 2% when the size goes past 50GB and the same %5 discount it goes further.

 :20GB: 0.02 per collection period.